UW-INFO442-SP24/ecolo-me/Testing_Protocol.md

 <h1 align="center"> Testing Protocol</h1>

+## Feature 1
-**Feature 1:** Find Challenges: Our goal is to ensure that the user can access the challenges and that the "accept or decline" feature is functional.
+Find Challenges: Our goal is to ensure that the user can access the challenges and that the "accept or decline" feature is functional.

 In this acceptance test, we will ask stakeholders to follow the following steps: